William E. Jones (general): In popular culture

 The bluegrass band The Dixie Bee-Liners have a biographical ballad about Jones on their 2008 album Ripe (Pinecastle Records) entitled "Grumble Jones".
 The song was co-written by band members Buddy Woodward, Brandi Hart, and Blue Highway guitarist Tim Stafford.

 A street in Centreville, Virginia, is named Grumble Jones Court.

+The book "Lies, Lore and Gossip" mentions General Grumble Jones on pages 53–54.
+He and his 300 soldiers are described as confiscating "horses and other things" in West Virginia.
+It mentions the execution of two men who had ambushed them and the failed execution of another.